The Rules to increase market share

 The Rules to Increase Market Share and Mistakes to Avoid

-Every company or organization today that is successful must be driven in a constant quest to increase market share.
-And there are rules to increase market share.
+Every successful company or organization must be driven in a constant quest to increase market share.
+And there are rules to increasing market share.
 However, most companies fall far short of all the projections and annual planning.

-When the chips are finally counted and the level of success is finally evaluated on a spreadsheet expectations rarely meet reality.
-Even if the expectations are met, the real measure of success is not just in the percentage of growth in your market share but your measure of growth compared to competitors in your category.
+When the chips are finally counted and the level of success is finally evaluated on a spreadsheet, expectations rarely meet reality.
+Even if the expectations are met, the real measure of success is not just in the percentage of growth in your market share.
+But in your measure of growth compared to competitors in your category.

-Don’t believe the internal hype surrounding your customer’s needs and your brand’s importance to the customer.
+Don’t believe the internal hype surrounding your brand’s importance to the customer.
 This view is myopic because our own brands are never as important to our customers as it is to us.
-To be successful when trying to increase market share is hard earned — and you earn it by knowing more about your customer then anyone else in the category.
+Being successful at increasing market share is hard earned — and you earn it by knowing more about your customer then anyone else in the category.
 Only then can you align your strategic brand and tactical marketing messages to reflect that knowledge.

-It is not enough to know the demographics and usage habits of your customers or prospects, you must find out what drives trial and incites loyalty beyond traditional product features and attributes.
-Product features and benefits provide the keys to open the gate for entry in a competitive category.
+It is not enough to know the demographics and usage habits of your customers or prospects.
+You must find what drives trial and incites loyalty beyond traditional product features and attributes.
+Product features and benefits provide the keys to opening the gate for entry in a competitive category.

-The attributes that provide marketers with much pride are rarely why a customer prefers one brand to another.
+The attributes that provide marketers with so much pride are rarely why a customer prefers one brand to another.
 If choice were always about product features and benefits, all market leading (winning) brands would have the best features and pricing.
 Are you the market leader?
-Does your service or product have superior benefits?
+Does no one in your category have equal (or superior) service or product?
 Enough said.
-It is possible to live and die by features and attributes.
+It is possible to live and die by features and attributes alone.

-If your R&D department keeps you miles ahead of the competition and your advertising budget is so large that you are always in the face of your prospects and customers touting your NEW AND IMPROVED product offering then you are most likely the market leader already.
+You are most likely the market leader if your R&D department keeps you miles ahead of the competition and your advertising budget is so large that you are always in the face of your prospects and customers touting your NEW AND IMPROVED.

-If you want to increase market share and win, you need to up the ante on being smarter than the competition rather than focusing on simply being better.
+To increase market share and win, you must up the ante on being smarter than the competition rather than focusing on simply being better.
 Your prospect/customer believes the purchase decisions that they make to be germinal to their own sense-of-self.

 This sense-of-self is a more important factor in the mechanism of choosing than any product feature you can possibly imagine.